scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

 Due to their diversity and adaptability, colloidal materials are a powerful model system for exploring soft matter physics :cite:`Glotzer2007`.
 Such materials are also a viable platform for harnessing photonic :cite:`Cersonsky2018a`, plasmonic :cite:`Tan2011BuildingDNA`, and other useful structurally-derived properties.
 In colloidal systems, features like particle anisotropy play an important role in creating complex crystal structures, some of which have no atomic analogues :cite:`Damasceno2012`.
-Design spaces encompassing wide ranges of particle morphology :cite:`Damasceno2012` and interparticle interactions :cite:`Adorf2018` have been studied, yielding phase diagrams filled with complex behavior.
+Design spaces encompassing wide ranges of particle morphology :cite:`Damasceno2012` and interparticle interactions :cite:`Adorf2018` have been shown to yield phase diagrams filled with complex behavior.

 The ``freud`` Python package targets these systems by avoiding trajectory management and the analysis of chemically bonded structures, the province of most other analysis platforms like MDAnalysis and MDTraj :cite:`Michaud-Agrawal2011,McGibbon2015`, and instead provides a unique feature set that is tailored to capturing the important properties that characterize colloidal systems.
 In particular, ``freud`` excels at performing analyses based on characterizing local particle environments, which makes it a powerful tool for tasks such as calculating order parameters to track crystallization or finding prenucleation clusters.
 Among the unique methods present in ``freud`` are the potential of mean force and torque, which allows users to understand the effects of particle anisotropy on entropic self-assembly :cite:`VanAnders2014c,VanAnders2014d,Karas2016,Harper2015,Anderson2017`, and various tools for identifying and clustering particles by their local crystal environments :cite:`Teich2019`.
 All such tasks are accelerated by ``freud``'s extremely fast neighbor finding routines and are automatically parallelized, making it an ideal tool for researchers performing peta- or exascale simulations of particle systems.
-The ``freud`` library's scalability is exemplified by its use in computing correlation functions on systems of over a million particles, calculations that were used to elucidate the elusive hexatic phase transition in two-dimensional systems of hard polygons :cite:`Anderson2017`.
+The ``freud`` library's scalability is exemplified by its use in computing correlation functions on systems of over a million particles, calculations that were used to illuminate the elusive hexatic phase transition in two-dimensional systems of hard polygons :cite:`Anderson2017`.
 More details on the use of ``freud`` can be found in :cite:`Ramasubramani2019`.
 In this paper, we will demonstrate that ``freud`` is uniquely well-suited to usage in the context of data pipelines for visualization and machine learning applications.